TomaszWoloszyn983/mood-design-gift-shop/README.md

 - Select the policy, then click **Add Permissions** at the bottom when finished.
 - From the **JSON** tab, select the **Import Managed Policy** link.
 	- Search for **S3**, select the `AmazonS3FullAccess` policy, and then **Import**.
-	- You'll need your ARN from the S3 Bucket copied again, which is pasted into "Resources" key on the Policy.
+	- You'll need your ARN from the S3 Bucket copied again, which is pasted into the "Resources" key on the Policy.

 		```shell
 		{